& management's discussion and analysis

 'http://www.stml.in.

-Reporting of frauds by auditors
+Reporting of Fraud

-the details of which would need to be mentioned in the Board's report.
+need to be mentioned in this Report.

-Conservation of Energy, Technology Absorption, Foreign Exchange Earnings and
+Conservation of Energy, Technology Absorption, Foreign Exchange Earnings and outgo

 Your Company during April 2022, disposed of all its assets of its manufacturing